edoski/bostarter/docs/DB-PRJ-REPORT.md

 - [ ] sp_foto_delete
 - [x] sp_foto_selectAll
 	- progetto_dettagli.php

+## progetti.php
+- add button "Crea Progetto" for creators top right
+- same button for regular users but "Vuoi diventare un Creatore?" which then confirm prompts user if they wish to convert their account to a creator
+	- remember to set $\_SESSION\['is_creatore'] to true as needed for first time, future logins will be managed automatically.
+Or maybe better yet just force rerun sp_utente_login after having turned him to creator with say sp_utente_convert_creatore

 ## progetto_dettagli.php
 - this is where all the comments will be loaded, where a user can add a comment, where the creatore can reply to those comments